simonyost/catchfire-show/_contributors/darren-jxn.md

 location: St. Louis, MO, USA

 profile: true
-summary: Darren is the CEO of All Black Creatives, a community and agency.
+excerpt:  "Darren is the CEO of All Black Creatives, a community and agency.
+Career Path: Solopreneur to Fortune Company Partnerships"
 fire: Solopreneur to Fortune Company Partnerships
 serve:
   who: black artists